carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

 checks, but its power is in the ability to easily write custom checks.

-Checks are organized in modules, which can be linked into :program:`clang-tidy` with minimal or no code changes in clang-tidy.
+Checks are organized in modules, which can be linked into :program:`clang-tidy` with minimal or no code changes in :program:`clang-tidy`.

 Checks can plug into the analysis on the preprocessor level using `PPCallbacks`_ or on the AST level using `AST Matchers`_.
 When an error is found, checks can report them in a way similar to how Clang diagnostics work.
 A fix-it hint can be attached to a diagnostic message.

-The interface provided by clang-tidy makes it easy to write useful and precise checks in just a few lines of code.
+The interface provided by :program:`clang-tidy` makes it easy to write useful and precise checks in just a few lines of code.
 If you have an idea for a good check, the rest of this document explains how to do this.

 There are a few tools particularly useful when developing clang-tidy checks:
   * ``add_new_check.py`` is a script to automate the process of adding a new